openframeworks/ofBook/chapters/shaders/chapter.md

 ```

 Next up, we're going to make a mouse-reactive color and set the front color of our application using that color.
 GLSL will have access to the color that is set in our ofColor application through the globalColor variable.
-This isn't actually a GLSL special object, this is created and updated by OF, just like the modelViewMatrix mat4 that we can use to determine how our 3D world should be laid out.
+This isn't actually a GLSL special object, this is created and updated by oF, just like the modelViewMatrix mat4 that we can use to determine how our 3D world should be laid out.

 ```cpp